Blackwood, South Australia: Media

 The Blackwood area was home to the Coromandel (4 August 1945 – 13 August 1970) and its successor, the Coromandel Times (20 August 1970 – 18 March 1976), published weekly by the Blackwood Progress Association.
 On 22 January 1970, it changed from a Saturday to a Thursday paper.

-It is also home to a regional publication, The Blackwood Times.
-The publication, first issued in December 1994, describes itself as "a tabloid size, monthly newspaper, delivered free of charge to over 13,000 households and businesses in Belair, Bellevue Heights, Blackwood, Eden Hills, Coromandel Valley, Glenalta, Hawthorndene, Blackwood Park, Upper Sturt, Aberfoyle Park and Flagstaff Hill."
-Besides local news and events, it also contains information related to the activities of Mitcham Council.
+It was also home to a regional publication, The Blackwood Times.
+The publication, first issued in December 1994, described itself as "a tabloid size, monthly newspaper, delivered free of charge to over 13,000 households and businesses in Belair, Bellevue Heights, Blackwood, Eden Hills, Coromandel Valley, Glenalta, Hawthorndene, Blackwood Park, Upper Sturt, Aberfoyle Park and Flagstaff Hill."
+Besides local news and events, it also contained information related to the activities of Mitcham Council.
+Its last issue was in June 2024.

 Residents

 The suburbs of Blackwood, Glenalta and Craigburn Farm had a combined population of 6,379 in 2,596 households in 2001.
 Norman Tindale, an anthropologist, archaeologist and entomologist, lived in his Blackwood residence "Kurlge" from 1955 to 1969.
-The hip hop group the Hilltop Hoods and country singer Beccy Cole (whose song Blackwood Hill references the suburb) are from the area.
+The hip hop group the Hilltop Hoods and country singer Beccy Cole (whose song "Blackwood Hill" references the suburb) are from the area.
+Blackwood Hill refers to the hilltop oval where the Blackwood Football Club (The Woods) are based.
 Award-winning screen composer and filmmaker Milton Trott grew up in Blackwood.
-Independent Hip-Hop artist Allday also grew up in Blackwood.
+Independent hip hop artist Allday also grew up in Blackwood.